Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-vmware-solution/_index.md

 **Recommendation/Guidance**

-If the customer has a requirement for Multi-AZ deployment of Azure VMware Solution, need an infrastructure SLA of 99.99%, or need synchronous storage replication between AZs (RPO=0), then Azure VMware Solution Stretched Clusters should be considered.
+If a Multi-AZ deployment of Azure VMware Solution is required, needs an infrastructure SLA of 99.99%, or needs synchronous storage replication between AZs (RPO=0), then Azure VMware Solution Stretched Clusters should be considered.
 If you are in a region that supports stretched clusters, consider enabling this feature to spread the VMware vSAN datastore across two availability zones.
-Note: Configuring an Azure VMware Solution private cloud as a stretched cluster can only be done during initial implementation and requires twice the amount of quota.
+Note: Configuring an Azure VMware Solution private cloud as a stretched cluster can only be done during initial implementation and requires twice the quota.
 This is due to a stretched cluster extending the cluster to the second availability zone.

 **Resources**